 In the future, sales will lean towards educating the people rather than meeting the sales target.
 The major purpose will be about the solutions it offers and not about the product.

 For instance, if you look at a car salesperson, initially, they would sell cars based on the specifications.
 However, in today’s world, this information is less important because anyone can access this information.
-As we journey towards the future, the salesperson will serve the purpose of a consultant who helps people find the best car that fits their job or the plans they have for the car.
+The salesperson should serve the purpose of a consultant who helps people find the best car.

 How you can solve the prospect’s problem